 Jenna created an advent calendar for her dogs in a few of her recent videos, turning her hair into a track of hot wheels.
 She has also celebrated 20 million subscribers recently.

 You’ll get a little snap into Jenna’s life every Wednesday/Thursday, and you won’t watch a video without the impression that the world is a little better because she’s there.

 Read more: Top 12 Edtech YouTubers & Channels

-Treesicle is a fun channel to subscribe to if you don’t like tuning into YouTube drama until you get the full story.
+Treesicle is a funny youtube channel to subscribe to if you don’t like tuning into YouTube drama until you get the full story.
 The group comprises Grant Ball, Ryan Kroner, Tyler Baron, and Mike Pixley, who review the latest gossip floating around in all humor and set aside the time to explore them before they come to a result fully.

-The good thing is that Treesicle ‘s videos are never very long, unlike some other YouTube channels.
+The good thing is that Treesicle ‘s videos are never very long, unlike some other funny YouTube channels.
 They tend to be around 10 or 20 minutes, and they give you everything you need to know without getting bored.

 One of the most entertaining videos in the entire debacle, for example, was Treesicle’s video on ProJared.
 Another remarkable was their “The Story You Never Knew” series, where they covered several other issues.

 Joined Jan 12, 2014